snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 NanoH5 (or FullRelation) is an UI independent gui implementation framework providing a model driven design (MDA) and following the projector pattern.
 Rules are used to describe any data or presentation value.
 NanoH5 is bound to the app framework __tsl2.nano.commons__ and the jpa-service framework __tsl2.nano.serviceaccess__.
 It is possible to build a complete html5 application through a given class- or database-model.
 An Html5 presentation layer using websockets is provided as default.

 - Everything will be filled for you by defaults - presenting a full application getting a database connection through any persistence provider (jpa 2.x)
-- define it or implement it - all object-types have their representation as readable xml-file.
+- define it or implement it - all object-types have their representation (naked objects) as readable xml-file.
 - ...or just use it as intelligent bean-browser or entity-browser

 To do a *quick-start*, go to chapter _Starting / Test_.